Hofer-Julian/julianhofer.eu/content/blog/01-silverblue-nix.md

 # Toolbx

 Most of the things you can do with a toolbx you can also do with Nix, but there is a steep learning curve.
-At least at the beginning you will want to be able to access the config and packages managed by Home Manager inside of your toolbx.
+At least at the beginning you will want to be able to access the config and packages managed by Home Manager inside your toolbx.

 First enter your toolbx.
 ```bash
 $ toolbox enter
 ```

-The create a symlink from `~/.nix` to `/nix`.
+Then create a symlink from `~/.nix` to `/nix`.

 ```bash
 $ sudo ln -s ~/.nix /nix